HL7/davinci-epdx/input/pagecontent/payertopayerbulkexchange.md

 - In: [PDexMultiMemberMatchRequestParameterBundle](StructureDefinition-pdex-parameters-multi-member-match-bundle-in.html)
 - Out: [PDexMultiMemberMatchResponseParameters](StructureDefinition-pdex-parameters-multi-member-match-bundle-out.html)

-The Request profile supports a parameter bundle that matches the Parameter content of the Payer-to-Payer Single Member Exchange Request profile.

-The Response Profile provides a Group or Patient identifier that can be used by the requesting payer to retrieve data.
+The Response Profile provides a Group identifier that can be used by the requesting payer to retrieve data.

 The Operation Definition for Bulk Member Match is:

 [PDex Bulk Member Match](OperationDefinition-bulk-member-match.html)